Epidemics on random intersection graphs

 while the degree of vertex $v'_j \in V'^{(n)}$ is $\Poisson(B^{(n)}_j)$ with

 The random variables $A^{(n)}$ and $B^{(n)}$ are defined by

-Thus, $A^{(n)}(\omega)$ and $B^{(n)}(\omega)$ are random variables with the empirical distribution of the rescaled weights $\{A_i^{(n)}\}$ and $\{B_j^{(n)}\}$, respectively.
-By the strong law of large numbers, $A^{(n)} \Rightarrow A$ and $B^{(n)} \Rightarrow B$ as $n \to \infty$.
+Thus $A^{(n)}(\omega)$ and $B^{(n)}(\omega)$ are random variables with the empirical distribution of the rescaled weights $\{A_i^{(n)}\}$ and $\{B_j^{(n)}\}$, respectively.
+By the strong law of large numbers, $A^{(n)} \Rightarrow A$ and $B^{(n)} \Rightarrow B$ as $n \to\infty$.

 For the purpose of this paper it is not important how the graphs in the sequence depend on each other.
-For simplicity we assume that, conditioned on $\omega = (A_i, i \in \mathbb{N})\times(B_j, j \in \mathbb{N})$, the graphs $(\mathbb{A}^{(n)}, n \in \mathbb{N})$ are independent.
+For simplicity we assume that, conditioned on $\omega= (A_i, i \in\mathbb{N})\times(B_j, j \in \mathbb{N})$, the graphs $(\mathbb{A}^{(n)}, n \in\mathbb{N})$ are independent.

 The vertices of the random intersection graph $G^{(n)}$ are precisely those in $V^{(n)}$.
 Two (distinct) vertices share an edge in $G^{(n)}$ if and only if there is at least one path of length 2 between them in $\mathbb{A}^{(n)}$.
 Thus, $G^{(n)}$ is a simple graph.
-This construction is visualized in Figure~\ref{figrain}.
+This construction is visualised in Figure~\ref{figrain}.
 We note that $G^{(n)}$ is slightly different from an ordinary random intersection graph.
-In~\cite{Brit08,Deij09} the conditional probability that vertices with weights $A_i$ and $B_j$ share an edge in $\mathbb{A}^{(n)}$ is given by $\min(1,A_iB_j/(\mu n))$, as opposed to $1-\exp[-A_iB_j/(\mu n)]$ in this paper.
+In \cite{Brit08,Deij09} the conditional probability that vertices with weights $A_i$ and $B_j$ share an edge in $\mathbb {A}^{(n)}$ is given by $\min(1,A_iB_j/(\mu n))$, as opposed to $1-\exp [-A_iB_j/(\mu n)]$ in this paper.
 (Note also that in \cite{Brit08} the weights are constant.)

 \begin{remark} Of course it is possible to construct a simple version of the (multi) graph $\mathbb{A}^{(n)}$ directly, in which the vertices $v_i$ and $v'_j$ share an edge with probability $1-\exp[-A_iB_j/(\mu n)]$.
 Indeed, this is sufficient to describe the population structure of our model.
 We use the present construction, where $v_i$ and $v_j$ share a Poisson distributed number of edges, in order to have the machinery ready for branching process approximations. \end{remark}